PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Using GitHub
 ------------

-The easiest way to run PlasmaPy's full test suite is to `create a pull request`_ from your development branch to `PlasmaPy's GitHub repository`_.
-The test suite will be run when the pull request is created and every time your development branch is updated.
+The recommended way for new contributors to run PlasmaPy's full test suite is to `create a pull request`_ from your development branch to `PlasmaPy's GitHub repository`_.
+The test suite will be run automatically when the pull request is created and every time changes are pushed to the development branch on GitHub.

 The following checks are performed with each pull request.
 The results of the checks are found near the end of the *Conversation* tab in each